 - 7.3 As with a measure in a CSO specifying the place the child is required to reside, it is presumed that the local authority has a discretion to grant leave of absence from the place named in a MRC18.
 Such discretion allows some flexibility in the MRC, and thus will enable some contingencies to be provided for.
-However, if the extent of that leave amounts to the child not complying with the MRC, there is an obligation on the local authority to request a review of the supervision requirement. - 7.4 The local authority cannot grant leave from the place named in the MRC, and then require the child to be at the alternative address and be electronically monitored in relation to that address (unless this alternative address is named within the MRC as a respite placement - in which case, see paragraph 4.2 above).
+However, if the extent of that leave amounts to the child not complying with the MRC, there is an obligation on the local authority to request a review of the supervision requirement. - 7.4 The local authority cannot grant leave from the place named in the MRC, and then require the child to be at the alternative address and be electronically monitored in relation to that address (unless this alternative address is named within the MRC as a respite placement in which case, see paragraph 4.2 above).

-The Reporter's role before, during and after the Hearing 8.
+8. The Reporter's role before, during and after the Hearing

-- The reporter is to appropriately prioritise and schedule a hearing which will be considering an MRC.
+- 8.1 The reporter is to appropriately prioritise and schedule a hearing which will be considering an MRC.
 This will involve good liaison between the reporter and the implementation authority.
 In particular: - If possible, the reporter is to arrange the hearing to take place in the morning, to facilitate implementation of the MRC; - Where the implementation authority requests a review of an MRC where the MRC has not been successful, the reporter is to arrange the hearing to take place as soon as practicable allowing for notification requirements; and - The reporter must identify whether the hearing will also be considering secure accommodation as this will trigger the availability of automatic legal aid (see section 9 below). - 8.2 Reference should be made to Practice Direction 11 on Role of the Reporter at a hearing or Pre-hearing panel in relation to the role of the reporter in the hearing.
 It is appreciated that cases involving MRCs will require the hearing to consider fairly complex legal and procedural issues in relation to the terms of the mandatory elements of the MRC and any additional restrictions.
-The reporter may have a particularly important role here in supporting fair process in there is some discretion for the implementation authority and the head of the residential establishment (where applicable) to permit the child to have leave of absence from the specified place (see for example paragraphs 25 - 28 of the Scottish Government's Guidance on Overnight Stays for Looked After and Accommodated Children).
+The reporter may have a particularly important role here in supporting fair process in

+18 Where a CSO contains a measure requiring the child to reside at a specified place, it is presumed that there is some discretion for the implementation authority and the head of the residential establishment (where applicable) to permit the child to have leave of absence from the specified place (see for example paragraphs 25 - 28 of the Scottish Government's Guidance on Overnight Stays for Looked After and Accommodated Children).
 The presumption applies even though it is not explicitly stated in the CSO.
 This allows the child to be away from that place, but does not require the child to be at another address.